M-Arslan-Tayyb/StudyNotion/README.md

 Front-end - The front end of the platform is built using ReactJS, which is a popular JavaScript library for building user interfaces.
 ReactJS allows for the creation of dynamic and responsive user interfaces, which are critical for providing an engaging learning experience to the students.
 The front end communicates with the back end using RESTful API calls.

-Back-end - The back end of the platform is built using NodeJS and ExpressJS, which are popular frameworks for building scalable and robust server-side applications.
+**Back-end **- The back end of the platform is built using NodeJS and ExpressJS, which are popular frameworks for building scalable and robust server-side applications.
 The back end provides APIs for the front end to consume, which include functionalities such as user authentication, course creation, and course consumption.
 The back end also handles the logic for processing and storing the course content and user data.

-Database - The database for the platform is built using MongoDB, which is a NoSQL database that provides a flexible and scalable data storage solution.
+**Database **- The database for the platform is built using MongoDB, which is a NoSQL database that provides a flexible and scalable data storage solution.
 MongoDB allows for the storage of unstructured and semi-structured data, which is useful for storing course content such as videos, images, and PDFs.
 The database stores the course content, user data, and other relevant information related to the platform.

-Architecture Diagram - Here is a high-level diagram that illustrates the architecture of the StudyNotion ed-tech platform:

-architecture

-Front-end
+**Front-end**
 The front end is part of the platform that the user interacts with.
 It's like the "face" of the platform that the user sees and interacts with.
 The front end of StudyNotion is designed using a tool called Figma, which is a popular design tool that allows for the creation of clean and minimal user interfaces.
 You can take a look at the Figma design for the StudyNotion front-end by following this link: https://www.figma.com/file/Mikd0FjHKAofUlWQSi70nf/StudyNotion_shared.

 The front end of StudyNotion has all the necessary pages that an ed-tech platform should have.
 Some of these pages are:

-For Students
+**For Students**
 Homepage: This page will have a brief introduction to the platform, as well as links to the course list and user details.
 Course List: This page will have a list of all the courses available on the platform, along with their descriptions and ratings.
 Wishlist: This page will display all the courses that a student has added to their wishlist.